-If you are experiencing problems a good starting point is to read fault codes from the CAN Network.
-If any code is showing PRESENT status the problem needs to be fixed before the code can be cleared.
+If you are experiencing problems, reading fault codes from the CAN Network is a good starting point.
+If any code is showing PRESENT status, the problem needs to be fixed before the code can be cleared.

 What you will need

-A diagnostic scanner that is capable of reading, clearing, and performing bi-directional tests on BMW vehicles.
-You must verify that the scanner that you use supports your BMW model and year.
-Full system scanners that are known to work on BMW vehicles can range in price from $150 to $800 USD.
+A diagnostic scanner can read, clear, and perform bi-directional tests on BMW vehicles.
+You must verify that your scanner supports your BMW model and year.
+Full system scanners known to work on BMW vehicles can range in price from $150 to $ 800.

 These are only a few examples.
 Many diagnostic scanners allow you to read and clear BMW CAN Network fault codes.